Stroke Rehabilitation - Adapting After a Stroke

 recover from disabilities but also on making changes in your lifestyle, at

 home, at work, and in relationships.
-Changes will depend on the type of
+Changes you make will depend on how the stroke affected your ability to function.

 brain can cause difficulty with doing everyday tasks.
 This type of stroke